Sub-Saharan Africa Program

 Digital Rights in Africa: A Toolkit for National Human Rights Institutions

 This toolkit provides National Human Rights Institutions in Africa with practical information that will assist them to better document, analyze, and report on digital rights topics in their countries.
-It includes an introductory primer on the most salient digital rights topics, as well as links to resources which explore the topic in even more depth.
+It includes an introductory primer on the most salient digital rights topics, as well as links to resources which explore the topic in more depth.

 UN Clement Nyaletsossi Voule